 If you’ve cheated on your spouse, it’s important that the affair hasn’t had an impact on the child’s home situation.
 This can be a tough one if the divorce is a direct result of the infidelity.
 Your husband will have to prove that the affair is a detriment to the child or that he is a more suitable parent overall.
 That needs to be proven with more than just the fidelity in question.

 When you’re the primary caretaker, the child lives with you and your providing a stable home life, it’ll be tough to prove that you’re unfit without more evidence than the affair.

 It’s always important to consult with an attorney.
 Without knowing the specifics, it’s a tough question to answer.
 An attorney can provide advice and next steps after hearing all the details of the case.
-You should detail how you’re the best parent for your child, and get the advice and help of a lawyer for your divorce case.
+You should detail how you’re the parent for your child, and get the advice and help of a lawyer for your divorce case.